 The Regulations of the Board of Directors provides for the procedure to carry out the annual evaluation of the Board.
-Nevertheless and as already indicated in relation to recommendation 33, in 2018 the Company was not able to carry out the assessment of the Board corresponding to fiscal year 2017 and that of the first executive of the Company.
+Nevertheless in 2019 no evaluation had been carried out of the individual contribution and performance of each Board member in 2019, and no external consultant had provided support during the annual evaluation.